NolenChen/3DStructurePoints/README.md

 ## Environment setup

-Current Code is tested on ubuntu16.04, python3.6, torch 1.1.1 and torchvision 0.3.0.
+Current Code is tested on ubuntu16.04 with cuda9, python3.6, torch 1.1.0 and torchvision 0.3.0.
 We use a [pytorch version of pointnet++](https://github.com/erikwijmans/Pointnet2_PyTorch) in our pipeline.
 ```
 pip install -r requirements.txt